jenbrissman/FollowSpot/README.md

 ![Log and track all of your audition information](static/img/Form.GIF)

 ### Location and Media
 I implemented Google’s Map & Places API with their Place Autocomplete service.
-By integrating Cloudinary’s media management API, I am able to offer the user the option of uploading any number or type of media files pertaining to their audition.
+In addition, by integrating Cloudinary’s media management API, I am able to offer the user the option of uploading any number or type of media files pertaining to their audition.

 ![Log and track all of your audition information](static/img/Form2.GIF)

+### View Media
  In order to correctly populate the media table in my database with multiple files, promises returned from both my API and Cloudinary’s needed to be handled in a synchronized manner using a series of async/await fetch requests.
 I originally wrote this code with a series of nested fetches, but refactoring with async/await allowed me to store the responses in variables, which proved to be very helpful for debugging.

 ![Log and track all of your audition information](static/img/Media.GIF)